Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Docker Install.md

 - `/pipeline` - Automation configurations

 **What this does:**
-- Runs Stirling-PDF on port 8080
+- Runs Stirling PDF on port 8080
 - Stores data in `./stirling-data` folder
 - Automatically restarts if it crashes
 - Everything in one container (MODE=BOTH is default)